University of Queensland Gatton Campus: History

 An airstrip was established in 1966 as a training ground for students interested in obtaining a private pilot's licence and has developed as a facility for the Air Training Corps and Army Cadets on campus, as well as for sports such as gliding, hot air ballooning and parachuting.
 In 1973 it was officially named the CH Francis Airstrip in honour of long-serving staff member Charles Francis who was instrumental its development.

 In 1971 Gatton became a College of Advanced Education and control passed to a College Council.
 The then Director, Neil Briton, quoted Prime Minister John Gorton in declaring the aim of the College to be to produce a new end-product - a liberally-educated technologist.
 The first women students enrolled in 1969 on a non-residential basis, and residential women students were accepted in 1971.
 The College began to confer its own degrees in 1973 and continued to diversify the courses on offer.
-The next major change came as a result of new Commonwealth government education policy in 1988, which required tertiary institutions to have a minimum student population of 2000 full-time enrolments.
+The next major change came with the Commonwealth government's education policy changes in 1988, which required tertiary institutions to have a minimum student population of 2000 full-time enrolments.
 Gatton did not meet the size criteria and like many other smaller colleges, consolidated with a larger institution.
 On 1 January 1990, it became part of the University of Queensland and is now known as The University of Queensland, Gatton Campus.
 There are currently around 1000 students enrolled.